amirhnajafiz/jester/README.md

 ![](.github/assets/jester.svg)

+### events

+A list of the events that are being passed to Jester agent:

+- New Subscriber
+- Remove Subscriber
+- New Publisher
+- Remove Publisher
+- Publish
+- Consume
+- Publish Failure
+- Failed Connection
+- Retry Per Connection
+- Latency

 ## Setup

 If you want to test __Jester__, change the config files in ```config``` dir.
 The example config file